salml/ds-project-template/README.md

 In this example, the init script adds the location of our package to the PYTHONPATH environment variable.
 We need to run this code in order to import the project package into a script or notebook.

-If you don't want to put this in your home directory, edit `init.sh` change the PYTHONPATH accordingly.
+If you don't want to put this in your home directory, edit `init.sh` to change the PYTHONPATH accordingly.